What Are Antiviral Herbs?

 Herbs Go Beyond Being Antiviral

-As is often the case, herbs rarely do just one thing.
+As is often the case, herbs rarely do just one thing: they offer a wide range of gifts.
 Some herbs that have antiviral activity can also modulate or boost the immune system.
 That’s really cool!
 Because really, when we talk about any type of infection, it’s your immune system that is the biggest and baddest player on the field and you want to support it and rely on it as much as you can.

 Using herbs to ward off a viral attack is just one way to use herbs for a viral infection.
 There are many other ways we can give the immune system a helping hand in its endeavors.